Skip to content

 Winner: Claude, clearly.
 ChatGPT acceptable but with a sharp asterisk.
 Gemini fails this dimension specifically and meaningfully.

-Use Claude for the analytical work — thesis stress-tests, management language, options reasoning.
+Use Claude for the analytical work: thesis stress-tests, management language, options reasoning.
 It was the only tool that consistently went past the surface answer, and the only one that reliably stayed in its lane on data it didn’t have.
+The six Claude prompts I actually run, with their real outputs on MSFT, META and NVDA, show what that looks like on a working name.

 Use Gemini for structured research on well-covered names.
-The WWDC moment in D4 was the standout of the test — none of the others caught it.
-But never use it for options data.
-The D5 confabulation isn’t a quirk; it’s a structural willingness to generate plausible-looking numbers when the right answer is “I don’t have that information.”
+The WWDC moment in D4 was the standout of the test.
+None of the others caught it.
+It is structurally unfit for options data, though.
+The D5 confabulation isn’t a quirk; it’s a willingness to generate plausible-looking numbers when the right answer is “I don’t have that information.”

 Use ChatGPT if you want a reliable middle ground.
 It improves with structure, doesn’t confabulate unless you ask, and doesn’t have the dramatic failure modes of the other two.
 The unsexy verdict: it’s the safest default if you only want to use one tool.

-Use Perplexity for fact retrieval on US large-caps.
+Use Perplexity for fact retrieval on US household names.
 That’s what it’s optimised for, and that’s where it works.
-The BMNR unit error is a specific warning about thinly covered names — once you’re outside the well-trodden universe, treat its numbers as a starting point, not a fact.
+The BMNR unit error is a specific warning about thinly covered names.
+Once you’re outside the well-trodden universe, its numbers read as a starting point, not a fact.
+I put Perplexity through a dedicated four-job audit, where it earns its place and where it breaks, in is Perplexity good for investment research?.
+A retrieval-first tool inherits a separate problem too: turning web search on doesn’t make an answer safer, it just moves where the error hides, to whichever source happened to rank.

 The honest UK investor caveat: BMNR is a small US company, which is the easier version of the “thinly covered” problem.
 An AIM-listed name with only RNS filings would produce wider failures across all four tools.
 If you’re researching smaller UK companies, none of these tools replaces direct access to the source filings.